trespaul/ssj-template/README.md

 typst compile main.typ --input cover=full "SSJ vol. X - cover.pdf"
 ```

-Tell the printers this cover has a 10mm bleed (this is extra space that they can cut off so that the picture fills the entire page).
+Tell the printers this cover has a 10 mm bleed (this is extra space that they can cut off so that the picture fills the entire page).

 ### Documents in Typst or Markdown format

-### Colophon format
+In the `main.typ` file, where values are in square brackets (such as the colophon setting), and in the article documents, content can be written with Typst markup.
+See the [Typst Tutorial](https://typst.app/docs/tutorial/) for more information.

+The articles can be in either Typst or Markdown format.
+For more about Markdown, see the [CommonMark specification](https://spec.commonmark.org/current/).

+The files necessary for each article are referenced in the `articles` part of the setup in your `main.typ` file.
+I suggest putting them in a folder called `articles` and giving each article its own subfolder.

-### Bibliography file
+### Bibliography files

+The bibliography files can be either BibTex/BibLaTex files, which can be exported from a reference manager such as Zotero, or written by hand in Typst's own [Hayagriva format](https://github.com/typst/hayagriva/blob/main/docs/file-format.md).

+The entire contents of the bibliography files will be rendered in each article's Reference section.
+This is because I have decided it would be too much effort to rewrite each citation in Typst's format, and I have thus not tried either.
+Typst actually does not currently support multiple different bibliographies, so I'm using a third-party package which adds this functionality.
+Ideally, each citation would link to its reference in the bibliography.

 ### Font

 The font used is Brill, by Brill Publishing, which is free for non-commercial use.
 Before rendering the document, install the font files [available on Brill's website](https://brill.com/fileasset/The_Brill_Typeface_Package_v_4_0.zip).

-### Cover
+### Cover pattern

+To create a cover pattern, you need an SVG file (although this would work with other formats too) that is big enough to cover the full wrap-around cover.
+For the default bleed and spine width settings (which are added to the final size, which is A3), this is 442 × 317 mm.
+You can use the free SVG editor [Inkscape](https://inkscape.org/) to create this document.
+An example SVG of the right size is included as a default cover, in the `assets` folder.